Intilery/intilery.github.io/docs/schema/app.md

 We recommend using the above event names if you’re going to be integrating the events yourself.
 This will ensure that they can be mapped effectively in the CDP and Customer Engagement Platform

-Additionally, though they’re not formally part of the Native Mobile Schema, we also collect `Order Completed` from our ecommerce spec automatically upon in-app purchases on iOS and can collect screen views automatically in iOS and Android.

 ## Lifecycle Events

 Mobile applications live within a fairly bounded lifecycle.
 In order to understand and communicate effectively with your users, it’s crucial to instrument the core flows associated with installing and opening your app.
 The following events, many of which we can capture automatically in the latest versions of our SDKs (whenthey become available), allow you to get a picture of top-line metrics like DAUs, MAUs, Screen Views per session, etc. Automatic tracking of lifecycle events is completely optional.